ghostwords/localore/README.md

 4. Optional, but recommended: Set up a Python 3 "virtual environment" for working on this project with `virtualenv`.

 5. Install Python dependencies: `pip install -r localore/requirements-dev.txt`.
+Install from `requirements-dev-linux.txt` on Linux.
 When we run into errors here, it probably means we forgot to document and/or install some platform dependency (see step 3).

 6. Set up the database: `./localore/manage.py migrate`, then `createsuperuser`